-The Sage Libraries support the mission of the Sage Colleges, by providing access to research and information resources that are the foundations of scholarship, intellectual growth and artistic development.
+The Russell Sage College Libraries support the mission of our college, by providing access to research and information resources that are the foundations of scholarship, intellectual growth and artistic development.

 Each of the libraries’ two locations has work areas that facilitate both quiet study and group collaboration.
 The Albany campus library was completely renovated in 2009 to create the SCA Learning Center, which integrates Hazel’s Café, SCA Academic Support Services, and SCA Career Planning.
 The Verschoor Room, located on the second floor, houses a comprehensive collection of art books, and is a popular space for quiet study.